MichaelELeonard/Home_Sales/README.md

-# Create a temporary view of the DataFrame.
+# Quiring the data using Pyspark.sql

 <br>
 <br>